 A: The headsets are manufactured in the great state of Texas at Card Machine Works.

 A: Try switching the stereo / mono switch on the side of the volume control box If you have an airplane wired for stereo, the switch should be on the side with the S stamped on it.
 If you have a mono airplane, the switch should be on the opposite side.

 Q: Is the headset in stereo or just mono?

 A: The headset can be used in either a stereo or mono wired aircraft.

 Q: Are the only ear tip options the yellow foam ones that will work with the CQ1?

 A: Absolutely not.
 The yellow foam ear tips we supply provide a great value for their performance and price point.
 However, there may be other ear tips that you like better.
-We encourage you to try them until you find the ultimate ones for you.
-We supply tubing that you can use to try out other premium options.
+We encourage you to try them until you find the right ones for you.

 Q: What are the little things inserted into the sound tubes?

 A: Those are called Acoustic Dampers.
 They are commonly used in a wide range of sound devices, from In Ear Monitors to hearing aids and of course headsets, to tune the transmitted frequency response in acoustic tubing.
 The selection of the correct acoustic damper and its placement in the sound tube is critical to the quality of sound that is delivered to your ear canal.
 The dampers themselves are made out of a very small screen mesh.
 One potential maintenance item could be the fouling of the damper with moisture from the ear.
 The effect would be a gradually diminished volume level, which is dealt with by simply replacing the inexpensive dampers and sound tubes.